carlomilanesi/cpp-mmf/manual.md

     0
     0

-By passing to the constructor the optional parameter `false`, the file is opened but not mapped.
-Therefore, in his example, although the `is_open` function always returns `true`, and the `file_size` function always returns the correct file size, the first call to `mapped_size` returns `0`, as no mapping is done.

-The call to the `map` member function creates a mapping from the offset specified by the first argument, for the length specified by the second argument.
+The call to the `map` member function creates a mapping to memory of the file contents from the offset specified by the first argument, for the length specified by the second argument.
 This appears also by the ensuing calls to `offset` and `mapped_size`, that return `2` and `6`, respectively.